 ✘ Don’t check the length of a domain to determine validity.
 You can no longer assume domain endings will be 2 or 3 characters long.
-They potentially can be between 1 and 63 characters long.
+They potentially can be between 2 and 63 characters long.

-✔ Do use an IDN library to properly convert domain names if they are received in multiple
+✔ Do use an IDN library to properly identify and handle Internationalized Domain Names.

-formats.

 There are many libraries (a lot of them are free) that are used by major software vendors to implement this functionality.
-Make sure the library supports the most current (“IDNA2008”) standard, as the older standard introduces compatibility issues.
+Make sure the library supports the most current standards (i.e IDNA2008), as the older standard introduces compatibility issues.

-✘ Don’t use a hard-coded list of domains in your application.
+✘ Don’t use a hard-coded list of top level domains in your application.
 If you need to check if a domain exists, the best way to do it is using the DNS protocol.
 A live DNS query happens quickly and will provide your application with the most up-to-date data available.

 ✔ If you require a hard-coded list, do make sure it is regularly updated (e.g., daily) using an appropriate methodology.
 ICANN provides some sample toolkits on how this might be done.